sfigg/commercialization-public/customize/mobile/mcsf/visual-voicemail.md

         </tbody>
         </table>

-5. For mobile operators that have their own particular brand that they want to use instead of visual voicemail, partners can rebrand all instances of **Visual voicemail** in the Windows device UI to use the operator's brand.
+1. For mobile operators that have their own particular brand that they want to use instead of visual voicemail, partners can rebrand all instances of **Visual voicemail** in the Windows device UI to use the operator's brand.

   To do this, set the value for `Branding` to the specific name that the mobile operator is using for visual voicemail.
 For example, you can set the value to *Contoso Voice Inbox*.

-    **Note**
+   > [!Note]
-    This setting does not support a resource-only DLL for localized strings so you need to set the new string directly as the value.
+   > This setting does not support a resource-only DLL for localized strings so you need to set the new string directly as the value.

-<a href="" id="testing-"></a>**Testing:**
+## Testing

 Work with your mobile operator to obtain the settings and values that you need to configure visual voicemail and the value to use for `Branding`.

 Once you have configured the visual voicemail settings and the branding, work with the mobile operator to test this customization on their network and verify that all instances of **Visual voicemail** in the Windows device UI have been replaced with the custom brand that you specified.